TeamWarriorsRECRM/CRMproject/README.md

-# Project #2 Sample Outline
-Please add notes for how to setup your project
+# About
+A mobile responsive website aimed to assist real estate agents with organizing their clients and sales leads.
+Real estate agents can now efficiently create and update their client information and can contact their clients all on one website.
+After logging in, the real estate agent will be shown a quick overview of all their clients with the option of emailing them as well.
+To update, create or view their clients' information, the user will be prompted to the main client database.
+This database will show all client information in detail and the user can update their cleint's information on the same page as well.
+Finally, if the real estate agent is in need of support, the user can select the contact us tab, which will direct them to contacting customer support directly.

 ## Installation
-You need to create the database and setup the .env to run this.
-You may also need to do an npm install...
+To run this website effectively, the following packages would be required:
+- Express
+- Passport
+- Sequelize
+- (etc)

 ### Create Database
-Use Mysql Workbench and copy and run each document in it.
+The user will also need to use Mysql Workbench and copy and run each document in it.

 ### Configure .env
 Create/use the .env file and put in these elements